 Capture the intoxicating scent of spring lilacs in this sweetened whipped cream!
-The whisper of floral lilac infused in the cream elevates it from standard to sublime.
+The whisper of floral lilac infused in this topping elevates it from standard to sublime.

 Want to try something really delicious and unique?
 Have a taste of this homemade, sweetened whipped cream that has been infused with the delicate, floral flavor of lilacs!